Oxygen saturation is the fraction of oxygen saturated hemoglobin relative to total hemoglobin (unsaturated + saturated) in the blood.

 Cellular waste is removed from the body in various ways.
 Part of the waste dissolves in water and is transported to the kidneys and liver for filtration.
 It is then eliminated through the urine and intestines.
-Toxins are also excreted from the body through perspiration.
+Toxins are also excreted from the body through sweat.

 However, some of the most toxic poisons in the body can only be “burned” and neutralized through oxidation.
 This is the job of oxygen-rich red blood cells that circulate from the lungs to the deeper organs and glands of the body.

 Minimizing your exposure to environmental toxins (for example, using air and water filters, eating organic food, and using toxin-free personal care products) while restoring oxygen balance in the body is a common-sense plan for cellular rejuvenation and disease prevention.

 Using supplemental oxygen will increase your oxygen levels.
 Still, other tips can help you improve your oxygen levels, circulation, and body’s ability to absorb the additional oxygen and use it more efficiently.